 Last Updated on

-If you are a resident of the United Arab Emirates or work here, and were married in another country and now wish to bring your spouse into the country, you will need to adhere to certain legal procedures such as applying for a family visa, going for an interview and one of the most important of them all; getting your marriage certificate attested.
+If you are a resident of the Dubai or work here, and were married in another country and now wish to bring your spouse into the country, you will need to adhere to certain legal procedures such as applying for a family visa, going for an interview and one of the most important of them all; getting your marriage certificate attested.

-In the UAE, it is against the laws to live with your partner without getting married first, so it is very important that you provide proof of your marriage to the authorities before your spouse can actually come and live with you.
+In Dubai, it is against the laws to live with your partner without getting married first, so it is very important that you provide proof of your marriage to the authorities before your spouse can actually come and live with you.

 What Exactly is a Marriage Certificate?